notsidney/material-color-utilities/README.md

 # Material color utilities

+Forked to fix TypeScript imports for use in [Material You palette visualizer](https://github.com/notsidney/material-you-palette-visual)

+---

 Algorithms and utilities that power the Material Design 3 (M3) color system, including choosing theme colors from images and creating tones of colors; all in a new color space.